-A Magnetic Resonance Imaging (MRI) scan can be used to look at the brain, spine and optical nerve to see where inflammation has occurred.
+A Magnetic Resonance Imaging (MRI) scan can look at the brain, spine, and optical nerve to see where inflammation has occurred.
 An MRI uses a strong magnetic field and radio waves to generate the image.

-To have an MRI scan you must lay still in a long machine which makes a lot of noise when in use.
-The scan itself is painless and its duration is dependent on how much of the body is being scanned.
+During an MRI scan, you must lay still in a long machine that makes much noise.
+The scan is painless, and its duration depends on how much the body is being examined.

-A lumbar puncture (also called a spinal tap) can be used to look at the cerebrospinal fluid that surrounds the brain and spinal cord.
+A lumbar puncture (also called a spinal tap) can look at the cerebrospinal fluid surrounding the brain and spinal cord.
 Spinal fluid is extracted by inserting a needle between the spine's bones.
 Anti-MOG antibodies can be found within the fluid and confirm a diagnosis of MOGAD.

-In this procedure, the lower back will be numbed with anaesthetic, although some people still find it uncomfortable.
-It is reported that drinking water and lying down for an hour after a lumbar puncture reduces the chance of a headache.
+The lower back will be numbed with anaesthetic in this procedure, although some people still find it uncomfortable.
+Drinking water and lying down for an hour after a lumbar puncture can reduce the chance of a headache.

-If symptoms are affecting the eye such as eye pain or loss of vision affects the eye.
-In that case, a healthcare professional may perform an eye assessment may be done to check the optic nerve.
+Suppose eye pain or loss of vision affects the eye.
+In that case, a healthcare professional may perform an eye assessment to check the optic nerve.
 However, a diagnosis of MOG Antibody Disease is unlikely to be given from an eye assessment alone.

 There are two different types of MOG Antibody Disease treatments.
 Acute treatments are given at the onset of an attack/relapse to stop it from continuing.
 Preventative therapies are long-term treatments used to prevent relapses from happening.